 If private services access has not yet been established for your VPC network and the Cloud SQL service, you must enable it.
 This requires an allocated IP address range from your network.

-If you’ve previously allocated an IP range to use, you can select it and proceed.
+If you have previously allocated an IP range to use, select it and proceed.

-If you want to allow Cloud SQL to automatically allocate a range for you, select that option and proceed.
+If you want Cloud SQL to automatically allocate a range for you, select that option and proceed.

 If you want to manually select the IP range to allocate for the private connection, then you must use the